Home Forums

 Return the piece to the oven, again upside down.
 After 30 to 45 more minutes, turn the oven off and let the piece cool slowly without opening the door.
 Depending on the oil used, the baked on oil coating the pan may become dull and flat in appearance, but it should not be sticky.
 If, after cooling, you find it to be tacky, give it more baking time until it no longer feels sticky.
 Do not add another layer of oil until the preceding layer has been baked dry.

 The reason for placing the pan in the oven upside down to prevent any excess shortening or oil from possibly forming pools or droplets on the cooking surface which would likely remain as sticky areas after cooling.
 The reason for the second wiping is simply in case you didn't wipe enough off the first time.
-If not, even with the pan upside down, even a little excess can congeal into small droplets on the cooking surface, resulting in spotting and stickiness.
+If not, even with the pan upside down, even a little excess can congeal into small droplets on the cooking surface, resulting in runs, spotting and stickiness.
 If you'd like your pan to have an overall even appearance, you'll need to strip it again and start the seasoning process over.
 If you don't mind the look of the spots, just return the pan to the oven at your oil's sub-smoke point temp and bake it until the spots feel dry, not tacky.

 You may have read an article or have seen a video online telling you to place aluminum foil under your pan in the oven to catch dripping seasoning fat.
 If you are doing it correctly, however, there should be no need for this, as there should not be enough oil left on the pan to drip off.